pelias/documentation/add-search-to-a-map.md

     <meta charset="utf-8">
     ```

-4. Save your edits to the index.html file.
+4. Name your file index.html and save it.
 5. Drag your index.html file onto a web browser tab.
 It should show your title, `My Geocoding Map`, but the web page canvas will be blank.

     ![Blank html page](images/geocoder-blank-tab.png)